 - recognize the urgency of the issue.

-- are mobilized to make a difference.
+- be mobilized to make a difference.

-I expected that a trend would arise regarding their individual motivations for action as a product of their national identities.
+I predicted that trend would arise regarding their individual motivations for action as a product of their national identities.
 From discussions with these impressive people, I attempt to compare their climate perceptions and assess how national identities impact those perceptions.
 My conclusions are significantly supplemented by outside research on climate perceptions as well as information collected at side events at the conference.

 I invite you to learn from my experience at COP 23!

 Learn about global perspectives on the urgency of climate action.

 Explore multimedia components that allow you to see the face and hear the voices of these amazing activists.